 Food supplements are deemed foods that are intended to complement and/or supplement a normal diet, and should not be used as substitutes for a varied diet.
 Food supplements are concentrated sources of certain nutrients or other substances with nutritional or physiological effect, on their own or combined, sold in pre-packaged and dosed form (Regulation (EC) No. 178/2002).

 In addition, food supplements may carry a risk of adverse reactions.
 Hence, the collection and systematization of information on adverse reactions is of utmost importance in terms of food safety and public health.

 You can also report directly to the Portuguese Food and Veterinary Authority (DGAV) by using a form sent to the Directorate of Nutrition and Food Services of DGAV (email@example.com), available on this website.

 Biocidal products, according to Regulation (EU) No. 528/2012 are defined as:

 - “any substance or mixture, in the form in which it is supplied to the user, consisting of, containing or generating one or more active substances, with the intention of destroying, deterring, rendering harmless, preventing the action of, or otherwise exerting a controlling effect on, any harmful organism by any means other than mere physical or mechanical action;”

 - “any substance or mixture, generated from substances or mixtures which do not themselves fall under the first indent, to be used with the intention of destroying, deterring, rendering harmless, preventing the action of, or otherwise exerting a controlling effect on, any harmful organism by any means other than mere physical or mechanical action.”

-There is also a risk of adverse reactions with food supplements and therefore, the collection and systematization of information on adverse reactions is of the utmost importance in terms of food safety and ultimately to protect public health.
+- Biocidal products also carry the risk of adverse reactions.
+Thus, the collection and systematization of information related to adverse reactions is of the utmost importance.